Rafael-98/Rafael-98.github.io/_pages/about.md

 selected_papers: false # includes a list of papers marked as "selected={true}"
 social: false  # includes social icons at the bottom of the page
 ---
-Hi, I am a condensed matter physicist interested in the interplay between, topological phases, out of equilibrium phenomena and emergent behaviour.
+Hi, I am a condensed matter physicist, currently a postdoctoral fellow in TUM, interested in the interplay between topological phases, out-of-equilibrium phenomena, and emergent behaviour.